 - If you are a Chinese parent, or otherwise want to help small children improve their English, check out my friend’s unique learning system at http://www.pobomo.com/.
 (This website is in Chinese.)

-- ♥ 100+ Resources for ESL/ELL Students, Teachers & Parents (2020) (https://www.publicservicedegrees.org/resources/esl-ell-student-parent-teacher-resources/); scroll down just a bit and you’ll see three orange tabs marked “Resources for Students,” “Resources for Parents,” and “Resources for Teachers.”
+- ♥ 100+ Resources for ESL/ELL Students, Teachers & Parents (Added in 2020) (https://www.publicservicedegrees.org/resources/esl-ell-student-parent-teacher-resources/); scroll down just a bit and you’ll see three orange tabs marked “Resources for Students,” “Resources for Parents,” and “Resources for Teachers.”
 I’ve not checked out many of these links, but they look useful–and this was working in 2020 (most of my links were created years ago).
 This link also connects you to apps, and you’ll see “Useful English Language Terms” section that explains the difference between ESL, EFL, TOEFL, IELTS and other common abbreviations.

 - [@Edudemic] http://www.edudemic.com/12-best-ipad-apps-world-language-classroom/ Since her list passed “12” a while ago, this ever-changing list of apps can help language teachers in many ways.